cduncan9/cduncan9.github.io/lightbox.md

 The bottom piece of the light box is where most of the features for the user needs are kept.
 The bottom piece has features for the storage of the battery, mounting of the PCB, and connecting the bottom and top pieces together.

+Around the rim of the lightbox are four 0.1 inch tall protrusions.
+These protrusions couple with the inside of the rim of the top piece to guide the pieces together during assembly.

 The mechanical drawing for the bottom piece can be found [here](https://github.com/cduncan9/cduncan9.github.io/blob/main/Bottom%20Piece%20Drawing%20(2).pdf).